Melastoma affine: Distribution and habitat

-Melastoma affine is found from India through southeast Asia, Malaysia, Indonesia and into Australia.
+Melastoma affine is found from the Indian subcontinent through Southeast Asia, Malaysia, Indonesia and into Australia.
 Within Australia, it is found from the Kimberleys in Western Australia, across the Northern Territory and Queensland, and reaches as far south as Kempsey on the New South Wales mid north coast.
 It grows in wet areas in sclerophyll forest.

 M. affine is important as being a pioneer species that colonises disturbed wet-sclerophyll and rain forest habitats in the Australasian region.
 It produces no nectar - giving pollinators large amounts of pollen instead, which must be extracted through pores on the anthers.
 Melastoma affine is pollinated by bees, particularly Xylocopa bombylans, X. aff. gressittii, Amegilla anomola and Nomia species.
 Honeybees outcompete native bees for pollen at flowers, impacting on the species' reproduction.

 Cultivation

 A fast-growing and adaptable shrub, Melastoma affine is sometimes seen in cultivation.
 It can be propagated by seed or cuttings.

+The plant is used to make grass jelly (cincau perdu) in Indonesia.
+The fruits ripen to dark gray, and contain an edible purple pulp around the seeds.
+It stains the mouth black (hence the name of the genus).
+Sap or an extract from the leaves is used as a herbal medicine against a number of conditions including diarrhoea, burns, ulcers, wounds, piles and thrush in Indonesia and the Solomon Islands.